iterative/ldb-resources/README.md

 ### How LDB works

 LDB indexes immutable storage and notes unique data objects along with their associated annotations (if present).
-This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
+This index can then be queried to construct datasets that operate like collections of sparse pointers into the storage.
 LDB does not save data objects internally, and depends on their persistent storage locations to materialize (instantiate) datasets on demand.

 <img src="images/ldb-struct.png"  width=50% height=50%>